 Australia is having a moment — will Sam Kerr finally get hers against England?

 When it comes to the big occasions, Kerr often proves to be inevitable.
-Kerr’s goals have strengthened Chelsea’s domestic dominance since signing for the club in 2019 but it is the timing of them that has led to her fearsome reputation.
-Before last season’s FA Cup final, she confidently pointed out that she had never played at Wembley and not won a trophy.
+Kerr’s goals have strengthened Chelsea’s domestic dominance since she signed for the club in 2019 but it is the timing of them that has led to her fearsome reputation.
+Before last season’s FA Cup final, she confidently pointed out that every time she had played at Wembley, she had won a trophy.
 When she scored the winner against Manchester United, she extended her remarkable record in domestic cup finals to 10 goals in seven appearances, including the last six in a row.

 But at the World Cup, Kerr’s tournament has not gone to plan.
 As Australia have hit great heights, reaching their first-ever World Cup semi-final in front of record-breaking attendances and viewing figures, Kerr has often been on the periphery.
 This was supposed to be her tournament – the striker’s face is everywhere and on everything, billboards, banks, TV adverts – but after being ruled out of the group stages due to a calf injury, Kerr was prevented from making her first appearance until the closing stages of Australia’s last-16 win against Denmark.